koshevy/gulp-twig-php/README.md

                 extname: '.html'
             }))

-            // and you can set source
+            // and you can set destination
             .pipe(gulp.dest(srcDest))
     );